owntracks/booklet/docs/tech/json.md

 * The `tst` in a ping is a [current timestamp](https://github.com/owntracks/ios/issues/197), so that it doesn't look like a duplicate.
 * The `tid` dfaults to the last two characters of the topic
 * A missing `t` element also indicates an automatic location update
-* A publish with of `"_type": "location"` with a `"b"` trigger is sent when an iOS device enters or leaves a beacon in addition to a `"_type": "transition"`: if somebody leaves and enters his home without having left the radius of detection for significant changes, a subscriber to his main topic would otherwise not get notified of any location change although beacon or circular region enter and leave transitions were generated.
+* A publish of `"_type": "location"` with a `"b"` trigger is sent when an iOS device enters or leaves a beacon in addition to a `"_type": "transition"`: if somebody leaves and enters his home without having left the radius of detection for significant changes, a subscriber to his main topic would otherwise not get notified of any location change although beacon or circular region enter and leave transitions were generated.
 * The `acc`, `alt`, `cog`, `vac`, `vel` elements are only added if they are not zero
 * Elements marked with _extended data_ are only added if `extendedData=true` is configured